mehranz/meAccounting/README.md

 - [x] add edit expense screen
 - [x] add edit income screen
 - [x] rename home_screen.dart and dao.dart files
-- [ ] allow to submit just when all streams have data in add expense and add account screen and edit screens
+- [x] allow to submit just when all streams have data in add expense and add account screen and edit screens
-- [ ] make accounts and expenses screen to be updated whenever there's a new object
+- [x] make accounts and expenses screen to be updated whenever there's a new object
-- [ ] make UI code cleaner
 - [x] show real incomes in summary screen instead of mock data
-- [ ] Create Some Helper Methods to make code cleaner
+- [ ] Create Some Helper Methods to make UI code cleaner
 - [x] Split Numbers by 3 Characters
 - [ ] Write Unit Tests
 - [ ] add up and down arrow to show summary blocks compared to yesterday